zuplo/docs/docs/conferences/conference-prize-terms.md

 ## How to enter

-7. The prize draw will include those attendees who complete the project that is shared at the booth and return to the Zuplo booth to show the completed quickstart to the booth staff.
+7. The prize draw will include those attendees who complete the project that's shared at the booth and return to the Zuplo booth to show the completed quickstart to the booth staff.
 Entries must be received 15 minutes before the scheduled drawing.
-Entries after that time and date will not be included in the draw.
+Entries after that time and date won't be included in the draw.
-8. Zuplo will not accept responsibility if contact details provided are incomplete or inaccurate.
+8. Zuplo won't accept responsibility if contact details provided are incomplete or inaccurate.

 ## The prize

 10. The prize will be a Lego kit (one of those on display at the booth).
-11. Zuplo's use of particular brands as prizes does not imply any affiliation with or endorsement of such brands.
+11. Zuplo's use of particular brands as prizes doesn't imply any affiliation with or endorsement of such brands.
 12. The winner will be drawn at random.
 13. The prize is non-exchangeable, non-transferable and no cash alternatives